J. Howard Marshall: Marriages and relationships

 Marshall married Eleanor Pierce in 1931 and divorced in 1961.
 They had two sons together: J. Howard Marshall III (born February 6, 1936) and E. Pierce Marshall (January 12, 1939 – June 20, 2006).
 His second marriage, to Bettye Bohannon, lasted from 1961 until her death from Alzheimer's disease in 1991.

 In 1982, he met "Lady" Diane Walker at a strip club and offered to marry her if his wife Betty, who had Alzheimer's disease, were to die.
 Over several years, Marshall gave Walker $15 million worth of jewelry and other gifts.
 Walker died in 1991 at age 51 due to complications from facelift surgery.
 The gifts became subject to scrutiny by the Internal Revenue Service since gift taxes were not paid; Marshall claimed that the gifts were instead "consulting fees".

 In 1994, at the age of 89, he married 26-year-old model Anna Nicole Smith.
+This was his third marriage and her second marriage.
 Their marriage lasted until his death 14 months later.